Just Ella

 Credits here.

-9 Responses to “Just Ella”
+9 responses to “Just Ella”

 1. […] Jim Munroe‘s Just Ella is an interesting little slice of short science fiction film, originally made for the Lo-fi Sci-fi 48 Hour Film Challenge.
 It’s only a few moments long with very little dialogue and yet it conjures up not just the atmosphere of a dystopian future where remaining humans take refuge in communal safe areas (and like many communes take turn at the various household chores), it creates quite an emotional feel in those few moments too, especially that final scene (no, won’t spoil it, just watch it and see what I mean).
 From the description: […]

-7. […] “Just Ella” posits a future overrun by gibbering monstrosities.
+2. […] “Just Ella” posits a future overrun by gibbering monstrosities.
 Ella takes refuge in a “the Ossington Safehouse, a collectively-run space dedicated to human sovereignty.”
 But despite doing the assigned tasks on the chore list, the Safehouse isn’t safe — the terrors outside are nothing compared to those within.
 Contains perhaps the first cinematic example of autocomplete used for a dramatic reveal. nomediakings.org […]

 Leave a Reply